exokitxr/zeo/README.md

 WebVR worlds in Javascript.

 Zeo.sh lets you run `npm` modules in VR from your browser, using a headset or keyboard + mouse.
-The goal is to get Javascript from your fingers to your face in the shortest time possible.
+The goal is _Javascript from fingers to face at the speed of thought_.

 <img src="https://cdn.rawgit.com/modulesio/zeo-data/defb101e115250f6512ab6f6c29e69ce9e75a80b/video/demo.gif" width="512px">

-If you know how to run `node`, you can strap on a headset, pick up your controllers, and build worlds out of the Zeo module ecosystem on `npm`.
+If you know how to run `node`, you can pick up your headset + controllers and build worlds out of Zeo modules on `npm`.
 If you know Javascript, `THREE.js`, and `npm`, then you can write your own.

 ## Features

-- one command `npm install`
+- One command `npm install`
+- Works with WebVR 1.0, polyfilled
-- world persistence
+- World persistence
-- in-VR plugin UI
+- In-VR plugin UI
+- API for HMD / controller position
-- multiplayer support
+- Multiplayer support
-- server-side physics
+- Server-side physics
+- Per-frame, per-eye callbacks
+- Positional audio support
-- file upload/download
+- File upload/download integration
-- `npm` module ecosystem
+- Full access to `NPM` ecosystem
+- HMD + controller emulation with keyboard + mouse
+- Almost everything in Javascript

-Zeo uses the [`archae`](https://github.com/modulesio/archae) module loader.
+Zeo uses the [`archae`](https://github.com/modulesio/archae) module loader under the hood.

 ## Quick install (Linux)